Two of Najib's lawyers quit, hours before he delivers statement at anti-corruption agency

 KUALA LUMPUR: Two lawyers of Najib Razak have withdrawn themselves from representing him, hours before the former prime minister is due to give a statement to the anti-corruption commission.

-Lawyer Harpal Singh Drewal confirmed the matter when contacted after he left Najib's home at Taman Duta in Kuala Lumpur at 10.40pm on Monday (May 21).
+Lawyer Harpal Singh Grewal confirmed the matter when contacted after he left Najib's home at Taman Duta in Kuala Lumpur at 10.40pm on Monday (May 21).

 He identified the other lawyer as M Athimulan.